carpentries/instructor-development/procedure-discussion-session.md

 -   each session has at least one host (preferably two) to conduct the discussion.

-Meeting scheduling will be coordinated via [etherpad](http://pad.software-carpentry.org/instructor-discussion).
+Meeting scheduling will be coordinated via the [community discussions etherpad](http://pad.carpentries.org/community-discussions).

 The dates of instructor discussion sessions are also listed in the Carpentries community calendar,